-Teachers are Gerhard Jeltes, Lucas van Merwijk, Marcel Serierse and Martijn Vink, Yoran Vroon (regular guest teacher) en Mark Schilders ((regular guest teacher).
-Guest teachers have included John Riley, Adam Nussbaum, Brian Blade, Jeff Ballard, Bill Stewart and Kendrick Scott.
+Teachers are Lucas van Merwijk, Marcel Serierse and Martijn Vink, Yoran Vroon (regular guest teacher) en Mark Schilders ((regular guest teacher).
+Guest teachers have included Peter Erskine John Riley, Adam Nussbaum, Brian Blade, Jeff Ballard, Bill Stewart and Kendrick Scott.
 Please see the overview of all guest teachers here.

 For all candidates there is a preselection by means of a recording of three pieces to be uploaded to the application form by the candidate.
 Two of the pieces should be from the jazz idiom, the third is the candidate's choice.
 If the candidate's playing on the recording does not match the required level, they will not be invited to the entrance examination.

 Please note: candidates will not be admitted solely on the basis of the recording; being invited to the entrance exam does not mean candidates are admitted to the school.

 During the entrance examination, the candidate is tested on: